codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/library.md

 navTitle: "Simple Library"
 ---

-# Translating simple library #
+# Translating a Simple Library #

-Note that this example is built upon several assumptions, namely:

-* Translator is installed to *C:\CodePorting.Translator_Cs2Cpp* directory
-* All C# projects are located in *C:\SimpleLibrary* directory
-* The output directory is *C:\output*

-This example demonstrates how to a simple C# library project.
-We’ll use pre-existing projects from [SimpleLibrary example](https://github.com/codeporting-translator/codeporting-translator-cs2cpp/tree/master/ExampleProjects/SimpleLibrary).
+This example demonstrates how to translate a simple C# library project.
+We’ll use a pre-existing project from the [SimpleLibrary example](https://github.com/codeporting-translator/codeporting-translator-cs2cpp/tree/master/ExampleProjects/SimpleLibrary).

-**SimpleLibrary** is a library project that consists of a single .cs source file *SimpleLibrary.cs* and a project file *SimpleLibrary.csproj*.
+**SimpleLibrary** is a library project that consists of a single .cs source file, *SimpleLibrary.cs*, and a project file, *SimpleLibrary.csproj*.
 This project does not depend on any other C# projects.
-SimpleLibrary project's configuration file is pre-created, its name is *SimpleLibrary.translator.config* and it is located in the project’s directory *SimpleLibrary*.
-Let us have a closer look at the configuration file.
+The SimpleLibrary project's configuration file is pre-created.
+Its name is *SimpleLibrary.porter.config*, and it is located in the *SimpleLibrary* project directory.
+Its content is very simple:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>